EmploymentOS for your Business

 Summary dismissal

-In matters where you believe an employee is guilty of serious misconduct, you can dismiss the employee without warning as long as you follow the Small Business Fair Dismissal Code.
+In matters where you have found an employee is guilty of serious misconduct, you can dismiss the employee without a notice period as long as you follow a robust disciplinary process and (if relevant) the Small Business Fair Dismissal Code.

-In general, serious misconduct applies to the sort of things that you’d report to the police, such as theft, fraud and violence.
-This also includes serious breaches of occupational health and safety procedures.
+In general, serious misconduct applies to the sort of things that you’d report to the police, such as theft, fraud and violence or any conduct that causes a serious risk to your reputation.
+Serious misconduct also includes serious breaches of occupational health and safety procedures.

 Be protected against unfair dismissals